 |Connection Pooling||Spring framework has support for connection pooling by changing the configuration in spring configuration file for Java applications, web and desktop applications but it has the problem of connection pooling exhausted in few cases.||Hibernate framework has support for connection pooling by storing database connections in a cache while creating and uses after whenever we are connected to a specific database which will help to increase the performance and we can enable connection pooling by changing configuration file of hibernate.|

-This has a been a guide to the top difference between Spring and Hibernate.
-Here we also discuss the Spring vs Hibernate key differences with infographics, and comparison table.
-You may also have a look at the following Spring vs Hibernate articles to learn more –
+This has been a guide to Spring vs Hibernate.
+Here we discuss difference between Spring vs Hibernate along with key differences, infographics, and comparison table.
+You may also have a look at the following articles to learn more –